willpanderson/AVRS/README.md

 Noah Walker (https://github.com/arkbuilder117)

-The mobile app was developed using React Native, Firebase Authenication and Firestore services
+The mobile app will be developed using React Native, Firebase Authenication and Firestore services